CoLRev-curations/information-and-management/readme.md

 - It provides curated metadata and PDF hashes.
 - Additional metadata should be curated in derivative repositories
-- Corrections are welcome and should be provided using a pull-request (e.g. using the `colrev environment --apply_corrections` convenience function)
+- Corrections are welcome and should be provided using a pull-request (e.g. using the `colrev push -r` convenience function)

 To install run

 ```
-colrev environment --install geritwagner/information-and-management
+colrev env --install geritwagner/information-and-management
 ```

 <!-- TABLE_SUMMARY -->